GradWeek Frequently Asked Questions

 • Regardless of age, you must attempt to obtain an emergency-issued government passport booklet to travel internationally.

-• For more information and passport office locations, please visit: www.travel.state.gov.
+• For more information and passport office locations, please visit: www.travel.state.gov

 Yes.
-Any applicable departure taxes and fees are outlined in your pricing sheet.
+Any applicable departure taxes and fees are outlined in your emailed invoices.
 Trip packages are based on specific room occupancy requirements.
 If your room falls below the required occupancy (for example, due to a roommate cancellation), additional hotel fees will apply.
 In such cases, it’s your responsibility to either find a replacement roommate or cover the cost difference.
 Travelers and their roommates are also responsible for any hotel damage or cleaning fees.
 Additional out-of-pocket expenses may include luggage fees, transportation (getting around while at the destination), the optional Action Pac, meals (if not registered under an all-inclusive package), souvenirs, shopping, and other personal purchases.

 The amount of money you bring is up to you, but $300 to $600 is recommended for baggage fees, local transportation, the optional Action Pac, meals (if you’re not registered under an all-inclusive package), souvenirs, shopping, personal items, and unexpected expenses, such as costs from travel delays or changes.
 We recommend bringing a physical debit card and a small amount of cash for your trip.
 Regardless of where you’re traveling, it’s a good idea to notify your bank or credit card provider in advance to put a travel advisory on your cards to avoid complications.
 If you are traveling internationally, most banks charge a foreign transaction fee and a currency conversion fee, so be sure to check with your bank or credit card provider before you travel.